The 2012 Child Maintenance Scheme - how maintenance is paid

 If the CMS has good reason to doubt a parent will pay maintenance, they won’t offer them the option of Direct Pay.
 They will have to use the Collect & Pay service.

 There are various ways maintenance can be paid to you.

 If you're using the Direct Pay scheme

 Child maintenance will normally be paid to you through your bank account.
 However, you can choose another method of payment, such as cheque or through a money transfer scheme

 If you're using the Collect & Pay Service

 Payments are usually made through your bank account.
-If you haven't got a bank account you’ll be able to use a new scheme called Simple Payment.
+If you haven't got a bank account you can use the Payment Exception Service.

 Whichever scheme you use, it’s important that both of you keep a record of the payments you make and get, in case there are disputes about payment.

 If the maintenance is paid through a bank, make sure you each keep your relevant bank statements.
 If the money is paid by cash, make sure you each have signed and dated receipts.
 If the money is paid through a money transfer option, keep copies of the paperwork you’ll get with the payment.